qiboteam/qibocal/doc/source/tutorials/api.rst

 To be more specific the user should pass as input ``data`` which is of type ``experiment.data_type`` and the outputs are the following:

-* fit: (experiment.results_type) inputs parameters for the experiment
+* fit: (experiment.results_type) input parameters for the experiment
 * fit_time (float): post-processing time

-It is also possible to access the plots and the tables generated in the report using ``experiment.report`` which accept the following parameters:
+It is also possible to access the plots and the tables generated in the report using ``experiment.report`` which accepts the following parameters:

 * data: (``experiment.data_type``) data structure used by ``experiment``
 * qubit (Union[QubitId, QubitPairId]): post-processing time